 Mining clay leaves a significant carbon footprint behind, and it can also ravage areas of natural beauty.
 There are also concerns about the safety of silica cat litters, as they can be harmful to dogs and other pets when ingested in large quantities.

 Clay, silica and the other materials used to make cat litter have natural odor-absorbing qualities, but as manufacturers continue to develop their products, new and more effective agents are being developed all the time.
-Find out more about the difference between clay and silica cat litter
+Find out more about the difference between clay cat litter and silica cat litter.

 Carbon and baking soda both trap bad smells before they can develop, so they're used a lot in commercial cat litters.